dd9jn/rfc4880bis/crypto-refresh.md

   This is used only in cleartext signed messages.

 - "SaltedHash", a salt and hash algorithm used in this message.
-  This is used only in cleartext signed messages.
+  This is used only in cleartext signed messages that are followed by a v5 Signature.

 - "Charset", a description of the character set that the plaintext is in.
   Please note that OpenPGP defines text to be in UTF-8.